 Do I Stay or Do I Go? may be the lyrics from a popular song, but COVID-19 has accelerated many Australians’ plans for repatriation.
 Flights to Australia have in the past been problematic and expensive, but with Australia opening-up to the world, flights are in greater supply.

 Most importantly, whether it is due to sick relatives, loss of work, or concerns about child education, what may have been on the back burner, can now be top of mind due to the impact of COVID-19.
-Others who saw repatriation as a long term goal, may now be formulating a strategy given a worst case scenario.
+Others who saw repatriation as a long-term goal may now be considering flights home given a worst-case scenario.
 Some simply want to get all of the facts.

-The Australian Community has just completed teh largest survey of Australian Ex-Pats who have recently repatriated from New York.
+The Australian Community has just completed the largest survey of repatriation by ex-pats moving home to Australia from New York.
 You can review all of the data in this article.

 Returning to Australia could be a permanent solution to a temporary challenge.
 Our goal is to aggregate as much information as possible for Australians before they make that decision.